PeterBengtson/Ooloi-docs/ADRs/0028-Hierarchical-Rendering-Pipeline.md

 **Hierarchical Invalidation**: Changes propagate up the musical hierarchy (measures → systems → pages → full layout) with processing priority reflecting the scope of required recalculation.

 **Structural Dependency Tracking**: Priority calculation considers musical structure dependencies rather than UI visibility, as the backend has no knowledge of client display state.

+**Discomfort-Based Recalculation Priorities**: For each measure stack, system, and page, we track a "discomfort" value measuring the absolute deviation from its ideal width.
+When discomfort exceeds architectural thresholds, hierarchical recalculation cascades upward: uncomfortable measure stacks trigger system-level rebreaking, uncomfortable systems trigger page-level restructuring.
+This architectural pattern ensures that layout quality degrades gracefully under constraint pressure while triggering comprehensive recalculation only when musically necessary.

 ### Architectural Benefits Summary